Closed Bridging Loans | Fixed Exit Bridging Finance | Aura Capital

 FeatureClosed bridging loanOpen bridging loan

-Repayment dateFixed and evidenced at outsetNo fixed date — usually within 12–18 months
+Repayment dateFixed and evidenced at outsetNo fixed confirmed date

 RatesTypically lowerTypically higher

-Best forPost-exchange purchases, confirmed refinances, known liquidity eventsCases where the exit timeline is not yet confirmed
+Best forPost-exchange, confirmed refinance, known liquidity eventsCases where the exit is sensible but not fixed yet

-If your exit is not yet confirmed with a fixed date, an open bridging loan or a no valuation bridging loan may be more appropriate depending on the scenario.
+If the exit is not yet fixed, an open bridging loan may be more appropriate.

 Common uses for closed bridging loans